Rubha Phoil has an incredibly rich history.

 We acknowledge that Rubha Phoil has been inhabited by indigenous peoples for many thousands of years before us, until at least the middle ages.

 It is important to learn from them as much as we can and respect that rich heritage.

 The first part of a good permaculture design is the observation phase.
 We gather all the facts and information that will have an influence on the design and the process.
 There is little benefit in doing anything else until this phase is completed.

 Not only recent history, also older history has a rich contribution to make to a design.
 How did people long ago survive?
 What did they eat?
 What were their challenges?
 Where did they seek shelter?
 Where did they hunt?
 Sometimes the stories reveal hidden resources – trees planted by a boat builder many hundreds of years ago may not just be a tree, they are a boat waiting to be build and they may be DNA purposefully selected for that reason.

-It is quite a task to fact check and add all what we already have to the database.
-The old rock has so many stories waiting to be told!
+It is quite a task to fact check and add all what we already have to our database.
+The Rock has so many stories waiting to be told!
 We will keep adding as we uncover more.
-Join the Village to hear the details or subscribe to our email list.
+Join the Village to hear the behind the scene details or subscribe to our email list in our side bar.

 We’re documenting the history with the help of experts and scientists and historians and we do it like real permaculture people do: factually, relevantly, sensitively and objectively.
 And chronologically of course.

 If you want to help, please get in touch!

 We have divided our history in 6 parts: